fortinetdev/terraform-provider-fortios/website/docs/r/fortios_dlp_sensor.html.markdown

 * `filter_by` - Select the type of content to match.
 * `file_size` - Match files this size or larger (0 - 4294967295 kbytes).
 * `company_identifier` - Enter a company identifier watermark to match.
 Only watermarks that your company has placed on the files are matched.
 * `fp_sensitivity` - Select a DLP file pattern sensitivity to match.
+The structure of `fp_sensitivity` block is documented below.
 * `match_percentage` - Percentage of fingerprints in the fingerprint databases designated with the selected fp-sensitivity to match.
 * `file_type` - Select the number of a DLP file pattern table to match.
 * `regexp` - Enter a regular expression to match (max.
 255 characters).